rs-tml/rcss/macro-visit/README.md

 ```

-`macro_visit` will find all occurences of css macro, even if it was renamed.
+`macro-visit` will find all occurences of css macro, even if it was renamed.
 Currently it only looks for imports inside one file at time, and does not parallelize file processing.